 If you wish to buy dried food stuffs, Bali coffee is most aromatic.
 You may also want to buy aromatherapy essential oils to sprinkle your bath with.

-- Spa and Wellness
+• Spa and Wellness

-in South East Asia.
-Almost all de-luxe hotels offer unique top class
+Bali today has become the leader of Spas in South East Asia.
+Almost all de-luxe hotels offer unique top class Spa facilities where guests enjoy luxurious treatment and pampering, for which Indonesia is so justly famous.

-bloodstream to restore the balance in the body.
 A number of spas are set amidst breathtaking views of green hillsides and winding rivers or jut out to sea where the lapping of the waves of the Indian Ocean provides peace and rest.
 Each spa has its own unique feature.
 Most incorporate salon treatment for facials, cream bath, manicures and pedicures, everything to make you feel refreshed and come out feeling completely different person.

 A weekend at Bagus Jati provides the opportunity to enjoy delicious, healthy food, lots of activities and pampering in a tropical forest.
 Here the Indonesian herbal treatment or “Jamu” restores the body, mind and spirit, cleansing the body from all toxins.
 Regular Yoga exercises complete the course.